- Historical and More Common Nongenetic Movement Disorders From Asia

 - Investigation of Phase Shifts Using AUC Diagrams: Application to Differential Diagnosis of Parkinson’s Disease and Essential Tremor

 Olga S. Sushkova, Alexei A. Morozov, Ivan A. Kershner, Margarita N. Khokhlova, Alexandra V. Gabova, Alexei V. Karabanov, Larisa A. Chigaleichick, Sergei N. Illarioshkin Sensors.2023; 23(3): 1531.
-CrossRef - Video electroencephalogram combined with electromyography in the diagnosis of hyperkinetic movement disorders with an unknown cause
+CrossRef - Electrophysiology in Functional Movement Disorders: An Update

 Jianhua Chen, Xiangqin Zhou, Qiang Lu, Liri Jin, Yan Huang Neurological Sciences.2021; 42(9): 3801.
 CrossRef - Suggestibility as a valuable criterion for laboratory-supported definite functional movement disorders